-- D.2.5 Sulfur Dioxide Emissions and Sulfur Content Compliance with Condition D.2.3 shall be determined using one of the following options: - (a) Pursuant to 326 IAC 3-7-4, the Permittee shall demonstrate that the sulfur dioxide emissions do not exceed five-tenths (0.5) pound per million Btu heat input by: - (1) Providing vendor analysis of fuel delivered, if accompanied by a vendor certification, or; - (2) Analyzing the oil sample to determine the sulfur content of the oil via the procedures in 40 CFR 60, Appendix A, Method 19. - (A) Oil samples may be collected from the fuel tank immediately after the fuel tank is filled and before any oil is combusted; and

-- (B) If a partially empty fuel tank is refilled, a new sample and analysis would be required upon filling. - (b) Compliance may also be determined by conducting a stack test for sulfur dioxide emissions from the B-UP-1, B-UP-2, B-UP-3, and B-UP-4 using 40 CFR 60, Appendix A, Method 6 in accordance with the procedures in 326 IAC 3-6.
+- (a) Pursuant to 326 IAC 3-7-4, the Permittee shall demonstrate that the sulfur dioxide emissions do not exceed five-tenths (0.5) pounds per million Btu heat input by: - (1) Providing vendor analysis of fuel delivered, if accompanied by a certification; or - (2) Analyzing the oil sample to determine the sulfur content of the oil via the procedures in 40 CFR 60, Appendix A, Method 19. - (A) Oil samples may be collected from the fuel tank immediately after the fuel tank is filled and before any oil is combusted; and - (B) If a partially empty fuel tank is refilled, a new sample and analysis would be required upon filling; or - (b) Compliance may also be determined by conducting a stack test for sulfur dioxide emissions, using 40 CFR 60, Appendix A, Method 6 in accordance with the procedures in 326 IAC 3-6.

-A determination of noncompliance pursuant to any of the methods specified in (a) or (b) above shall not be refuted by evidence of compliance pursuant to the other method.
+A determination of noncompliance pursuant to either of the methods specified in (a) or (b) above shall not be refuted by evidence of compliance pursuant to the other method.